Simple Linear Regression

 We’ll start simple.
 In this Module we will consider a single outcome (election results of US presidential elections) and a single predictor (growth in personal income over the preceding presidential term).
 To estimate the Bread and Peace model, we will use data compiled by Drew Thomas (2020).

-To get started, we need to import the libraries for this Module:
+To get started, we need to import the libraries needed for this Module:

 library(gtsummary)